abhishekvcp/mini-spark-container/README.md

 ************************************************************************************************************
 Prerequisite : INSTALL Docker Desktop on Macbook Apple silicon

-We are going to spin up spark cluster with 1 master , 1 worker , 1 jupyter notebook engine with lakehouse ,1 minio engine to simulate aws s3 and send data as if it were a real cluster.
+We are going to spin up spark cluster with 1 master , 1 worker , 1 jupyter notebook engine with lakehouse and 1 minio engine to simulate aws s3 and send data as if it were a real cluster.

 ***************************************************************************************************************

 Permission Synchronization: JARs are explicitly set to chmod 644 in the Dockerfile.
 This prevents the "Silent Failure" where a Worker cannot read the AWS SDK because it is owned by root.

 Architecture Alignment: Using a single Dockerfile for Master, Worker, and Jupyter ensures the Java Classpath is identical across the entire cluster, preventing "Brain-Split" errors.